Skip navigation links

 Nov.
 16, 2024

 NEW YORK — The Honorable Dr. Clifton R. Wharton Jr. was a Black pioneer in four different fields: Foreign economic development, higher education, philanthropy and business.
-The first Black to become CEO of a Fortune 500 company, Dr. Wharton was Chairman and CEO of TIAA-CREF, the nation’s largest pension fund with assets over $390 billion.
+The first Black person to become CEO of a Fortune 500 company, Dr. Wharton was Chairman and CEO of TIAA-CREF, the nation’s largest pension fund with assets over $390 billion.

-When elected president of Michigan State University from 1970-78, he became the first Black to lead a major predominantly white university in the United States.
-Later, as chancellor of the State University of New York from 1978-87, he was the first Black to lead the nation’s largest university system with 64 campuses.
+When elected president of Michigan State University from 1970-78, he became the first Black person to lead a major predominantly white university in the United States.
+Later, as chancellor of the State University of New York from 1978-87, he was the first Black person to lead the nation’s largest university system with 64 campuses.

 Among his former corporate directorships are the Ford Motor Co., Time Warner, Equitable Life, Tenneco, Federated Department Stores, Public Broadcasting Service, New York Stock Exchange, Harcourt General, and vice chairman of the Federal Reserve Bank of New York.